-(1) For all Section 202 and Section 811 applications

-with evidence of site control, an asbestos report is required if an existing structure built before 1978 is on the site even if the structure on the site will be demolished.
-The report must be based on a thorough inspection of the structure(s) and identify the location and condition of any Should an application be approved for asbestos. funding where the asbestos report either indicates or assumes that asbestos is present, HUD will condition the approval on an appropriate mix of asbestos abatement and an asbestos Operations and Maintenance Plan.
+(1) For all Section 202 and Section 811 applications with evidence of site control, an asbestos report is required if an existing structure built before 1978 is on the site even if the structure on the site will be demolished.
+The report must be based on a thorough inspection of the structure(s) and identify the location and condition of any Should an asbestos throughout any structures. application be approved for funding where the asbestos report either indicates or assumes that asbestos is present, HUD will condition the approval on an appropriate mix of asbestos abatement and an asbestos Operations and Maintenance Plan.
 If there is no pre-1978 structure on the site, the applicant must provide a statement to that effect.
 Both the asbestos report and statement are separate from the Phase I this year and are curable deficiency items.

 - (2) This year the NOFA informs and/or reminds applicants that HUD must complete the environmental review process before an application can be recommended for selection and that, in order to do so, HUD may contact the applicant for further environmental information.
-The NOFA refers applicants to HUD's website where they can view HUD Form 4128 and the Sample Field Notes Checklist so they can get a better idea about the type of environmental information HUD needs to complete the environmental review. - (3) If the Phase II Environmental Site Assessment (ESA) reveals site contamination, the required remediation plan that must be submitted to HUD must require that any contamination be eliminated to non site-specific Federal, state or local health standards except if the contamination remains only in groundwater that is 25 feet below the surface.
-Clean-up of the contamination cannot include capping over of the contamination, monitoring wells, or any ongoing active or passive remediation after initial closing. - J. Time Limit for Reduction in Points Due to Delay in Reaching Initial Closing/Need for Amendment Funds.
-Points for Sponsor-caused delays in the project reaching initial closing and any corresponding need for amendment money will be deducted only for such projects that were funded in FY 1999 and later years.
-It was decided that is unfair to continually penalize a Sponsor for such occurrences that happened five or more years ago if they have shown an improvement in project development in recent years.
+The NOFA refers applicants to HUD's website where they can view HUD Form 4128 and the Sample Field Notes Checklist so they can get a better idea about the type of environmental information HUD needs to complete the environmental review (See Section III.C.3.f). - (3) If the Phase II Environmental Site Assessment (ESA) reveals site contamination, the required remediation plan that must be submitted to HUD must require that any contamination be eliminated to non site-specific Federal, state or local health standards except if the contamination remains only in groundwater that is 25 feet below the surface.
+Clean-up of the contamination cannot include capping over of the contamination, monitoring wells, or any ongoing active or passive remediation after initial closing. - G. Uniform Relocation Assistance and Real Property Acquisition Act of 1970, as amended, (URA) Site Notification Requirement.

-- к.
-Removal of Regulatory Barriers to Affordable Housing.
-All applicants applying for funding under the FY 2004 SuperNOFA will receive up to 2 points for responding to the policy priority of undertaking activities that will remove barriers to the development of affordable housing.
-In Exhibit 3(j) and Exhibit 3(l), respectively, Section 202 and Section 811 applicants must describe the extent to which the jurisdiction in which the project will be located has undertaken successful efforts in removing regulatory barriers to affordable housing.
-In order to receive up to 2 points under Rating Factor 3, Section 202 and Section 811 applicants must submit the optional Form HUD-27300, Ouestionnaire for HUD's Initiative on Removing Regulatory Barriers.
-Although this form is not required, it is not curable since it affects the rating of the application.
-However, if the applicant does not submit this form, it will not cause the application to be rejected.
-On the other hand, failure to complete the narrative in Exhibit 3(j) for 811 or 3(l) for 202 will cause the application to be rejected. - Uniform Relocation Assistance and Real Property L. Acquisition Act of 1970, as amended, (URA) Site Notification Requirement.
 All Section 202 applicants and Section 811 applicants submitting applications with site control must include evidence in their applications that they have provided the seller with written information regarding a voluntary, arm's length purchase transaction.
 If an applicant owns vacant property, even if it was purchased years ago, and the property was acquired for purposes of doing a 202 or 811 project, then the Sponsor must locate the seller and provide the required written disclosures.
-If no 202 or 811 project was planned or intended, the written notifications are not required.
+202 or 811 project was planned or intended, the written notifications are not required.
 It may be difficult to determine whether a project was planned or intended when these properties were acquired.
 One suggestion is to determine if there was an application that may not have been funded that involved these properties.